This story was originally posted on May 9, 2013. There’s an update down below…

 10-year update on the fence (May, 2023)

-I left some hedge rambling down at the end of the sidewalk, as you can see, because Parker likes to hide in the corner of the garden, obscured by its growth.
+I left some hedge rambling down at the end of the sidewalk, because Parker likes to hide in the corner of the garden, obscured by its growth.
 He’s got a little bolt-hole to get in or out, and he feels secure and relaxed there!
 And that’s where it’s gonna stay until Parker follows the Black Rabbit to Lord Frith’s domain.
-I anticipate that when that happens, I’ll then redistribute that corner hedge bit to the central row, take out the welded-wire fence, put in two brick gate posts at the end of the yard (bonus if I have an actual farm gate between the two, functional or not!), and then have a cedar-rail fence of a more open design.
-Should a future bunny* need more security, I’ll staple the welded wire to the fence rails in sections, rather than wrap it around the whole yard.
+When that happens, I’ll redistribute the corner hedge bit to the central row and take out the welded-wire fence.
+I might put in two brick gate posts at the end of the yard (bonus if I have an actual farm gate between the two!).
+I’ll then have a cedar-rail fence, which is a more open design.
+Should a future bunny* need more security, I’ll staple the welded wire to the rails in sections, rather than wrap it around the whole yard.

 * not Willa: she’s terrified of dogs and has no interest in going outdoors.
 The only time she goes outdoors is when she’s Parker-huntin’.
 He’s her nemesis, and he didn’t do anything at all to deserve it.